Apochilles/Luke-Dawson-T1A1-Workbook-/Luke_Dawson_CA_Workbook.md

  ### Packets:

   Packets are essential to the development of the internet due to the sheer volume of information traffic at any one time.

-It would be illogical for every single message to be sent in one piece as it would be huge and would take a long time to arrive at its destination.
+  It would be illogical for every single message to be sent in one piece as the amount of data would be huge and would take a long time to arrive at its destination.
 Therefore, when we send something over the internet it does not follow a fixed path.
-It goes from computer to computer in something called a packet.
+It goes from device to device in something called a packet.

   A packet contains many different bits from many different transmissions on the internet.
 These packets have both the IP address of the sender and the IP address of the receiver.
 The packets pass through something called a router that directs the package and makes sure it goes to the right destination.

  ### IP addresses (IPv4 and IPv6):